BRCAChallenge/brca-exchange/website/content/help_research.md

 ### Leiden Open Variation Database (LOVD)

 According to LOVD’s homepage, the Leiden Open Variation Database seeks to “provide a flexible, freely available tool for Gene-centered collection and display of DNA variations.”
-This data is to the data in ClinVar, but uses different standards and nomenclatures.
+This data is similar to the data in ClinVar, but uses different standards and nomenclatures.
 Below, you can find a list of the LOVD data fields displayed on BRCA Exchange.

 * #### Submitter ((report-Submitters_LOVD))
 	The name of the researcher, research group, or individual who submitted the variant data to LOVD.